Catania Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of many countries can enter the Schengen Area without a visa for tourism, business, or family visits
+Citizens of EU/EEA countries and many other nations can enter Catania without a visa for tourism

 Arrival Process